How to Increase Inbound Sales as a New Business

 Get Exposed to the World

-One of the things I thought when I started my business was that everyone in my field knows what my company does already.
-Logically, creating a website was my next step, strategizing, writing the content, and waiting for potential customers to knock on my door.
-Of course, I tried to contact companies and research about potential clients, but I did not doubt that all the people I knew who work in high tech, would unquestionably understand what I do, and how it brings value to companies.
-Still, that was my biggest mistake.
+One of the things I thought about when I started my business was that everyone in my field already knows what my company does.
+Logically, creating a website was my next step.
+Then I began strategizing, writing the content, and waiting for potential customers to knock on my door.
+Of course, I tried to contact companies and research potential clients, but I did not doubt that all the people I knew working in high tech would unquestionably understand what I do, and how it brings value to companies.
+That was my biggest mistake.

-One year after I started, a friend told me that my Facebook page is neither available nor connected to my profile, although I remembered it was.
-While confirming what the friend told me, I was surprised to find out that my profile wasn't connected properly.
-Then, after it was changed, my profile got updated, and people started to congratulate me on my NEW JOB!
+One year after I started, a friend told me that my Facebook page was neither available nor connected to my profile, although I thought it was.
+I went to confirm what she had told me and was surprised to find out that my profile wasn't connected properly.
+I immediately changed it, my profile got updated, and people started to congratulate me on my NEW JOB!
 REALLY?

-Exposure can be telling people what you do, how you can help, publishing on social media daily, having coffee with interesting people and telling them about what you do and your aspirations.
+Exposure can be so many things: Telling people what you do, how you can help, publishing on social media daily, having coffee with interesting people and telling them about what you do and what your aspirations are.

-Finally, you must ensure that every single potentially relevant person knows what you do precisely, but this is just the first step.
+It is important that you ensure that every potentially relevant person knows what you do precisely, but this is just the first step.

 Gain People's Trust by Trying to Help Sincerely

-We always suggest to potential clients a free audit and assessment of their CRM system (HubSpot or either Salesforce).
+We always offer a free audit and assessment of a potential client's CRM system (HubSpot or Salesforce.)
 Why?
-Because being helpful and giving them value is the foremost step which makes them trust us; this takes me about half an hour per client and shows my professional competencies while it’d be next to impossible for the client to do it himself.
-Those clients get to understand better their CRM systems, problems or any issues which I always back up with data and proofs; this is now a physical asset that I’ve given to them that they’ll have access to no matter if we start working together or not.
+Because being helpful and giving them value is the foremost step to make them trust us.
+Doing this takes about a half hour per client and shows my professional competencies, while also showing it would be next to impossible for the client to do it himself.
+Those clients get to understand better their CRM systems, and any problems or issues they have which I always back up with data and proofs.
+This is now a physical asset that I’ve given to them that they’ll have access to no matter if we start working together or not.

 These potential clients saw my knowledge and understood the value of the project or how they can change some habits and mindsets to scale their sales in the future.

-People start companies, change entire industries, and other people's lives.
+People start companies, completely change industries, and other people's lives.
 If you don't know enough people, it's harder to make progress.
-So, for example, when I started to do many meetings, I noticed something interesting happened.
+So, for example, when I started to take meetings, I noticed something interesting happened.
 I began to exist in the ecosystem.
-Suddenly, I met this guy who's connected to someone I helped some time ago, who's a friend of some friends who are community managers, and all are in the same circles.
-Once you know many people, you start to notice those circles, connecting to them, and even connecting and introducing people to each other.
+Suddenly, I met this guy who had a connection to someone I had helped some time ago, who's a friend of some friends who are community managers, and all are in the same circles.
+Once you know many people, you start to notice those circles and make connections through them -- you may even start connecting and introducing other people to each other.

-Try to Have References Which Are Also Promoters
+Try to Have References Which also Act as Promoters

-Having references that are also promoters is the hardest one, and I'm not sure I even made this stage.
+Having references that are also promoters is difficult, and I'm not even sure I've made it to this stage.
 The highest level you can reach is to get your customers or network to become your promoters.